devikrishnas2025-cloud/CODEFLARE-2.O/README.md

 ## 🎯 Objective

-The objective of **Mythora** is to present mythology and folklore in a modern, interactive, and accessible format while applying practical frontend web development concepts.
+The main objective of **Echoes of Kerala – Folklore and Legend** is to preserve and showcase Kerala's rich folklore and legendary traditions through a modern digital platform.

-The project combines **storytelling, culture, creativity, and technology** to create an engaging digital journey through the world of myths and legends.
+The project combines **culture, storytelling, creativity, and technology** to introduce users to the fascinating stories and traditions that have been passed down through generations.

 ---